 Nick would be interested in supervising top-quality doctoral students in many areas of sales management, organizational psychology, behavioral science, philosophy of science, and research methodology.
 However, any prospective students should be able to demonstrate an extremely strong background (e.g. a high quality degree or outstanding experience) in a highly quantitative field of study (e.g. engineering or computer science), econometrics or behavioral research methods (e.g. economics, finance, or quantitative psychology, sociology, or psychometrics), neuroscience, or if appropriate, philosophy of science or mind.

-Professor Nick Lee leads the core Marketing module on the WBS Distance Learning MBA, which is currently the top ranked distance learning MBA in the world (FT Rankings 2018).
-He also teaches quantitative research methods on the WBS DBA.
-Nick is also the Business and Management Pathway Lead for the Midlands Graduate School ESRC Doctoral Training Partnership (a collaboration for social science doctoral training between Warwick, and 5 other Midlands universities).
+Professor Nick Lee leads the core Marketing module on the WBS Distance Learning MBA, which is currently the top ranked distance learning MBA in the world (FT Rankings 2018, 2019, 2020).
+He also teaches quantitative research methods on the WBS DBA, and Philosophy of Science on the WBS PhD.
+Nick is the Business and Finance Institutional Co-ordinator for the Midlands Graduate School ESRC Doctoral Training Partnership (a collaboration for social science doctoral training between Warwick, and 5 other Midlands universities).

 Nick was the Editor in Chief of the European Journal of Marketing from 2008-2018, and helped drive a significant growth in the journal's academic reputation and ranking.
-He is currently the the Associate Editor of the Journal of Personal Selling and Sales Management (JPSSM).
-He will take over as Editor in Chief of JPSSM in 2020 for a three-year term.
+He is currently the the Editor-in-Chief of the Journal of Personal Selling and Sales Management (JPSSM), the first UK academic to hold this position, and only the second ever from outside the US,

 In 2009, Nick was one of the youngest scholars in marketing to be appointed to a Professorship, a year in which he was also featured in The Times as 'one of the 15 scientists whose work will shape the future'.
-His research has won multiple awards, including the 2014 Darden award for Best Methodology Paper from the Academy of Marketing Science, the 2010 Joseph Lister Award Lecture for Social Science from the British Science Association, the 2005 Emerald Outstanding Special Issue Award, and the 2002 EMAC award for best doctoral work.
-In 2017 he was awarded Honorary Life Membership of the Academy of Marketing, for outstanding lifetime contributions to marketing research.
+His research has won multiple awards throughout the entirety of his career, including the 2018 James M Comer Award for contribution to selling and sales management theory, the 2014 Darden award for Best Methodology Paper from the Academy of Marketing Science, the 2010 Joseph Lister Award Lecture for Social Science from the British Science Association, the 2005 Emerald Outstanding Special Issue Award, and the 2002 EMAC award for best doctoral work.

 Google Scholar: http://scholar.google.co.uk/citations?user=yfO8j7YAAAAJ